Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Predictions for Saturday

-Our projections model for this matchup calls for a final score of Kraken 4, Stars 3.
+Our projection model for this matchup calls for a final score of Kraken 4, Stars 3.

 - Computer Predicted Total: 6.4